 Please join us for our monthly Pasco Work Team Meetings.
-We are a collaborative group working on hunger initiatives specific to Pasco County; see project highlights and current projects below.
+We are a collaborative group working on hunger initiatives specific to Pasco County; see project notes for project highlights and awards, current projects, and information about the Pasco Food Policy Advisory Council.
 You don’t have to live or work in Pasco to participate.
 Your perspective and experience are always welcome and encouraged.
 Our volunteer members include people working for non-profit and for-profit businesses/agencies and interested citizens with no formal affiliations.
 Some of our members attend monthly and others participate as their schedules allow.

 Our meetings are scheduled the third Thursday of each month from 9am to 10:30am.

 Our meeting location is the Pasco Schools District Office.